The Loneliness of Sonia and Sunny: Reception

 Publishers Weekly, in a starred review, described the novel as Romeo and Juliet for the modern, globalized world.
 They also stated that the novel is narratively expansive, not just a romance or family saga, but exploring many other intriguing themes.

-Kirkus Reviews stated that the vignettes in the novel, of Sonia and Sonny, or of their family members, beautifully coalesce with the central themes of the work.
+Kirkus Reviews stated that the vignettes in the novel, of Sonia and Sunny, or of their family members, beautifully coalesce with the central themes of the work.

 Writing for The New York Times, Alexandra Jacobs stated that the novel was a meticulous, thorough work in a period of "hot takes and chilly optimized productivity".
 Jacobs also stated that Desai's inclusive attention to minor characters added richness to the work.

 Writing for The Guardian, Alex Clark stated that the novel intricately portrayed the complex, often contradictory internal ambitions and struggles of its characters against the backdrop of a rapidly changing modern India.

+Mini Kapoor, in her review published in The Hindu, remarked that Desai had pulled off an astonishing feat.

 The novel was shortlisted for the 2025 Booker Prize.

+The book was on Barack Obama's list of favorite books for 2025.